 Student planners accomplish several things for us.
 They give some autonomy to our students (which increases motivation), they teach time and task management, they get the schoolwork organized, they act as a school record, and they take a huge load off the homeschooling parent.

-For 6th grade and up, we use a blank high school planner like this.
+For older students, we use a blank high school planner like this.
 The idea is to take the list of goals for the year and break it down into weekly assignments.
-I want my students to have this skill by high school, so we use the middle grades to work toward that.
-With Dusty, I made a list of smaller goals every six weeks.
+With Dusty, I began by making a list of smaller goals every six weeks.
 Then he would use that list to write out his assignments for the week, pacing himself as he wished.
 For instance, if the yearly goal was to read a history book, the six-week goal might be “read the first 10 chapters of history.”
+(I eventually dropped the step of smaller goals and let him do all the breaking-down.)
 I checked over his planner both at the beginning of the week (to make sure he had all his bases covered) and and the end of the week (to make sure everything got checked off.)
 Except for read-aloud time, he got to decide when to do all his work.
 I also had him write down his hours for each assignment, in preparation for high school record-keeping.

 For more on getting students to take ownership of their education, I highly recommend the book, The Self-Propelled Advantage by Joanne Calderwood.